 - Peanut butter lovers seeking their next addiction

-Tips to Perfect Your Peanut Butter Fudge
+Choose Your Peanut Butter Wisely

-- Use smooth peanut butter for a creamy texture.
+Use smooth peanut butter for a creamy texture.
 If you prefer more crunch, try chunky peanut butter for added texture.

-- Don’t overboil the sugar and milk mixture—2 ½ minutes is the sweet spot.
+Don’t overboil the sugar and milk mixture—2 ½ minutes is the sweet spot.
 Any longer, and your fudge may become grainy.

-- Grease your pan well to ensure the fudge doesn’t stick.
+Grease your pan well to ensure the fudge doesn’t stick.
 Alternatively, line it with parchment paper for easy removal.

 - Skipping the timer: Boiling for too long can make the fudge too firm and crumbly.